marioy47/blog-site/posts/create-and-publish-solidit-contract-from-scratch/index.md

 When you install _Truffle_ you get a built in version of _Ganache_, which is a local blockchain, that is managed by Truffle.
 This means that in order to start it up you actually use the `truffle` command.

-Note: You can install Ganache by itself in case you want to use the same blockchain for multiple projects
+> Note 5: You can install Ganache by itself in case you want to use the same blockchain for multiple projects

 ```bash
 npx truffle develop